6 Most Common Stink Bugs In Wisconsin

 • Leaf-like Appearance

-3. Two-Spotted Stink Bug (Perillus bioculatus)
+3. Two-Spotted Stink Bug (Perillus Bioculatus)

 Known for its distinctive black and red coloring, the Two-Spotted Stink Bug is a native predatory species in Wisconsin.
 Unlike some stink bugs that feed on crops, the Two-Spotted Stink Bug preys on other insects.
 Farmers and gardeners often appreciate the presence of Two-Spotted Stink Bugs, as they contribute to natural pest control.
 However, their odor will not be a welcomed addition to your property if they are accidentally crushed, so understanding how to properly identify them from other insects and pests is crucial.